RicardoMuchacho/nft-royalties/README.md

 # 🏆 NFT Royalties Mastery

-ERC721 practice repository featuring a smart contract that creates unique NFTs integrating IERC2981 royalties The NFTs can be visualized on OpenSea and in your MetaMask wallet.
+ERC721 practice repository featuring a smart contract that creates unique NFTs integrating IERC2981 royalties.
+The NFTs can be visualized on OpenSea and in your MetaMask wallet.

 ![NFT Royalties Mastery](./public/openaseaNft.png)